A major drive to improve the life chances of children from the Bradford district has been formally launched.

 For more information

-For more details, please contact Media Relations at the University of Leeds via firstname.lastname@example.org..uk
+For more information, please contact Media Relations at the University of Leeds by email on firstname.lastname@example.org.

 Top picture courtesy of Hana Kesedzic.